OAODEV/Chorus/README.md

 # Chorus

-Decentralized state management for Ethereum contracts using the epochal time model and IPFS
+Decentralized state management with Ethereum and IPFS